 To effectively monitor your digital environment, you need the right tools and strategies in place:

-• Log Analysis: Regularly review network logs generated by routers, switches, and firewalls.
-These logs can reveal unusual access attempts, port scans, or unauthorized connections.
-Log analysis is a critical component of network monitoring and can help identify potential security incidents.
+- Log Analysis: Regularly review logs from routers, switches, and firewalls for unusual access attempts, port scans, or unauthorized connections.
+Log analysis provides a historical record of network activity, allowing you to identify trends and investigate potential security incidents.

 By implementing these strategies, you can establish a robust monitoring framework across your networks, systems, and applications.
 Continuous monitoring not only enhances your security posture but also provides early detection of potential threats, enabling you to take swift and effective action to protect your digital environment.
 Remember that monitoring is an ongoing process, and regularly evaluating and updating your security controls is essential in the ever-evolving landscape of information security.